fredhamster/feisty_meow/readme.txt

-Feisty Meow Concerns Ltd. is a small software shop that concentrates on building high quality, portable, open source projects in a variety of languages (primarily bash, perl, python, C++, and Java).
+Feisty Meow Concerns Ltd. is a small software shop that concentrates on building high quality, portable, open source projects in a variety of languages (primarily bash, perl, C++, Java, and python).
 Here are some highlights of our main products:

   Bookmark Processing Tools - can take a mozilla bookmark file or arbitrary